PaddlePaddle/PARL/benchmark/paddle/CARLA_SAC/README.md

    ```start_env
    $ ./CarlaUE4.sh -windowed -carla-port=2021
    ```
-   + Start three CARLA service (ports: 2021,2023,2025) for collecting data and training, one environment (2027) for evaluating.
+   + Start three CARLA services (ports: 2021,2023,2025) for collecting data and training, one service (port: 2027) for evaluating.

 2. For parallel training, we can execute the following [xparl](https://parl.readthedocs.io/en/stable/parallel_training/setup.html) command to start a PARL cluster：
    ```Parallelization